VAFA100 Drawing Fundamentals

 - Students' portfolios are assessed for aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook(s), and supply requirements are detailed by the instructor in each course section.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook(s), and supply requirements are detailed by the instructor in each course section.
+See course syllabus.

 Review/Approval Date - 12/04; Revised 6/09; Revised 4/2012; New Core 8/2015